OlhaShulikaUJ/SUM_project/NSM/readme.md

 * OSM file shall be stored in data folder

 ## Output:
-* [results](https://github.com/OlhaShulikaUJ/SUM_project/blob/main/NSM/area%203-Skotniki.ipynb) the feeder service performance assessment for Area 3 with two hubs
+* [results](https://github.com/OlhaShulikaUJ/SUM_project/blob/main/NSM/area%203-Skotniki.ipynb) of the assessment of feeder service performance, using Area 3 with two hubs as an example.